 Here are some highlights of the available amenities:

-- Restroom Facilities: Convenient restrooms are available on or adjacent to the beach, ensuring you can enjoy your day comfortably.
+- Restroom Facilities: Convenient restrooms are located near the beach, ensuring comfort throughout your visit to this coastal spot.

-- Parking: Enjoy hassle-free access with no parking fees, plus additional street parking options nearby.
+- Parking: Enjoy free parking with no fees, plus additional street options nearby for overflow during busy periods.

-Keep in mind that there are no lifeguards on duty, so always exercise caution while swimming.
+Note that no lifeguards are on duty, so exercise caution while swimming.
+These amenities ensure a pleasant and enjoyable experience at Matapouri Beach.

 Wildlife and Marine Life